Rynorbu/02230297_WEB102_PA2/README.md

 * name: Should use pokemon name to get the information about the pokemon.

-### Responses:

-* 200 OK: Pokémon information retrieved successfully.
-* 404 Not Found: Pokémon with the specified name not found.
-* 500 Internal Server Error: Server error occurred.

 ## 4. Capture Pokémon

 ### Description:

-This allows a logged-in user to capture a Pokémon that he likes.
+This allows an authenticated user to capture a Pokémon.
+It first verifies the JWT token.
+If the Pokémon does not exist in the database, it creates a new entry.
+Then, it associates the Pokémon with the user as a captured Pokémon.
+It allows a logged-in user to store a Pokémon that he likes.

 * URL: /poke/catch
 * Method: POST